waddlerchun/up221-hannah/README.md

 My name is Hannah Chun, and this is my first year in the MURP program.
 My concentration is environmental analysis and policy, and I am specifically interested in learning about how communities can adapt to extreme heat and drought.
 My background is in civil and environmental engineering.
 I seek to approach climate-related issues from an engineering and social justice lens.

 ## Course Description
-Students will gain a basic understanding of Python-based spatial data science, and how to apply it to visualizing urban issues.
+Students will gain a basic understanding of Python-based spatial data science, and how to apply it to visualize urban issues.

 ## Course Objectives
 - Learn the basic principles of data science